Cancel anytime

 Market Risk

-CCIF is best for long-term investors seeking income and potential capital appreciation, who understand the risks of high-yield credit.
+CCIF is more suitable for long-term investors seeking income generation and potential capital appreciation, rather than active traders.
+It is not a passive index-tracking fund.

 Summary